 So happy you liked this!
 Thanks for coming back to let me know. :)

-Your baked potatoes look so yummy.
+Your baked potatoes are so yummy.
 I don’t wrap mine in foil any

 more.
 Love a crispy potato skin!